7 types of drama in literature explained (with examples)

 6. Opera

 Opera is a staged drama entirely set to music.
-It is made up of vocal pieces with instrumental accompaniment and usually with orchestral overtures and interludes.
+It consists of vocal pieces with instrumental accompaniment, usually with orchestral overtures and interludes.

 In some operas, the music is continuous throughout an act.
 In others, it is broken up into discrete pieces separated by spoken dialogue or recitative.
 Examples are La traviata by Verdi, Carmen by Bizet, and Die Zauberflöte (The Magic Flute) by Mozart.